 How do you help build spiritual movements everywhere?

-Besides ministry with Campus Crusade for Christ, I help the church by mentoring the youth.
+Besides ministry with Cru, I help the church by mentoring the youth.
 I also try to find people from other organizations to tell them about our vision and mission, what we are doing now and what we have done in the past, asking them to pray, help and fund.

 Do you have a favorite quote?